 New ransomware-as-a-service (RaaS) schemes that allow anyone with basic computer skills and internet access to get into the ransomware business are helping fuel significant growth in this type of attack.
 The ransomware author makes resources – such as encryption tools, communications with victims and ransom collection – available to other cybercriminals in exchange for a percentage of the ransom payment.

 What can you do to protect yourself from ransomware attacks?

-Many of today’s ransomware attacks can be challenging to detect because they are increasingly hidden from system administrators and endpoint protections.
+Many of today’s ransomware attacks can be difficult to detect because they are increasingly hidden from system administrators and endpoint protections.
 Thus, attackers gain long-term persistence on the device and, in turn, the ability to inflict damage at will.
-The average ransomware dwell time is 24 days, giving attackers ample time and opportunity to access and tamper with an organization’s data.
+The average ransomware dwell time is 24 days, giving attackers ample time and opportunity to access and tamper with an organisation’s data.

 The best way to protect against malware that exploits software vulnerabilities is to keep operating systems and critical applications current with all patches and updates.
-Network monitoring, password protection, multi-factor authentication (MFA), and endpoint security measures are all useful technologies and tactics to help lower an organization’s threat profile.
+Network monitoring, password protection, multi-factor authentication (MFA) and endpoint security measures are all useful technologies and tactics to help lower an organisation’s threat profile.

-Because it is impossible to eliminate the threat of a ransomware attack completely, having a robust backup strategy in place can help speed recovery for an organization under attack, with minimal interruption to operations.
+Because it is impossible to eliminate the threat of a ransomware attack completely, having a robust backup strategy in place can help to accelerate recovery for an organisation under attack, with minimal interruption to operations.
 These backups should be separated from the network to prevent malware access, as most ransomware will also attempt to encrypt backups.

 How is ransomware spread?